Education Abroad & Financial Aid

 - Complete the Free Application for Federal Student Aid (FAFSA) for the academic year in which you will be participating in an education abroad program.
 The FAFSA Form can be filed electronically on the FAFSA Web site.

 - If you will be participating in an Education Abroad program during the summer, please submit the FAFSA and complete questions to indicate your enrollment plans on your FlashLine account in order to have your financial aid awarded to you.
 If you have questions or need to update your enrollment plan answers, please refer to the Summer Financial Aid Information page.
-To request additional subsidized/unsubsidized Direct loan money from the fall/spring for the summer semester, all student must complete the supplemental Summer Financial Aid Request Form.
+If you have already been awarded summer financial aid, and wish to request additional subsidized/unsubsidized Direct loan from the fall/spring semesters for the summer semester, please contact Alana Thompson at firstname.lastname@example.org.
 Financial aid used in the summer will come from the fall and spring semesters, unless additional loans such as Parent PLUS/alternative loans are applied and awarded.

 If you will be participating in the NYC Studio program, view the NYC Studio Checklist (PDF).

 - If you decide to participate in an education abroad program that requires you to enroll directly in classes at another college/university (such as the University of Webster in Geneva), you must complete the Transfer Course Planning Form (TCP).
 The TCP allows the Student Financial Aid Office to update your financial aid after ensuring that you will enroll in eligible classes while abroad.
 Once you arrive, you will also be required to submit a Start of Semester Learning Agreement, and an End of Semester Learning Agreement.